 2. Wash hair gently

 3. Use a gentle shampoo with pH similar to that of the hair in the 4.5 to 5.5 range.
 Use clear shampoos, not "milky" or "creamy" ones.
-The Director of R & D at our partner, Kenra, advises that the following products are appropriate for these requirements: Kenra® Clarifying Shampoo, and Kenra® Color Maintenance Shampoo and Conditioner*.
+The Director of R & D at our partner, Kenra, advises that Kenra® Clarifying Shampoo* meets these requirements.
 Googling shampoos with 4.5-5.5 pH will help you find other products that should be appropriate.

 4. Do NOT use products that say moisturizing or volumizing, or that are opaque (rather than clear).
 Such products may coat the hair and keep oxygen from reaching the hair follicles

 5. Use a detangling spray such as Kenra® Classic Daily Provision* (spray-on conditioner) rather than a regular conditioner.
 Again this helps keep the hair follicles from being coated

 6. Make the transition to these new hair care products as soon as possible before chemo starts, as it may take 2 weeks or more to fully clean old product residue off the hair

 7. Coloring hair is not recommended until 3 months after chemo is finished, because the follicles still need time to recover from the trauma of chemo

 8. Keep hair straight down during chemo; do not bunch or pile on top of your head

 9. Don’t pull on the roots

 10. Hold hair when combing so not to strain the roots